Type 2 to Type 2 EV Charging Cable Bundle

 Easee One EV charger review

-• Solid white light full – car connected
+• Solid white full – car connected

-• Pulsating white light – charging in progress
+• Pulsating white – charging in progress

-• Blue constant light – smart charging enabled
+• Blue constant – smart charging enabled

-• White flashing light – RFID tag authentication
+• White flashing – awaiting RFID authentication

-• Red constant light – general error
+• Red constant – general error (unplug and replug cable; if it persists, check the app)

 Tethered or untethered